 |Sexually active gay and bisexual men w/ mult. partners||Every 3-6 months||Syphilis, chlamydia, gonorrhea, HIV|

-Window periods are the most important consideration when it comes to testing, in order to ensure that we don’t pass along an infection to others before symptoms appear.
+Window periods are the most important consideration when it comes to testing and transmission to others.
 For some STDs, you can get an accurate test result if you take the test a week after a particular sexual encounter, but other STDs require more time before your test will be useful for determining whether you contracted an infection from that encounter.

 For some STDs, it’s also important to re-test after treatment, to make sure your course of treatment successfully cleared away the infection.

 The chart below outlines minimum window periods for common STDs and indicates which ones require a re-test after treatment.
 This information is vital for keeping you safe and making sure you can use testing to safeguard your health most effectively.